evently-cloud/site/src/concepts/sql-jsonpath.md

 }
 ```

-These event `data` objects can be filtered with the expresions in the table below.
+These event `data` objects can be filtered with the expressions in the table below.
 The expressions would be submitted as part of a [Filter Selector](/api/#operation/post-selector-filter-lookup) query:

 ```json
 {